BrantDFaulkner/code_challenges/line_of_credit/README.md

 ##Language
 I was allowed to choose the language with which to complete this challenge.

-I chose to use Ruby because the challenge lends itself to an object oriented solution and test framework(RSpec).
-Additionally, Ruby is my primary coding language.
+I chose to use Ruby because:
+ * The challenge lends itself to an object oriented solution
+ * RSpec is a great testing framework for test/beavior driven development
+ * Ruby is my primary coding language.

 ##Prompt
 Create an implementation of the following: